 - A free wifi FTP server app for your phone

 - An open-source FTP client for PC

-- And, both the mobile and PC should be connected to the same network. (if you are not able to connect the PC and phone to the same router, just turn-on mobile wifi hotspot and connect with PC.
+- And, both the mobile and PC should be connected to the same network. (if you are not able to connect the PC and phone to the same router, just turn-on the mobile wifi hotspot and connect with the PC.

 How to transfer large files between PC and Android device wirelessly?

 As I said, We’re going to use file transfer protocol (FTP) to transfer files from android to PC wirelessly over wifi.
 It requires an FTP server and client.
-We’re going to turn the android phone into the FTP server and access it through PC to manage files wirelessly.
+We’re going to turn the android phone into the FTP server and access it through a PC to manage files wirelessly.